This chapter of our documentation is still in beta. We welcome feedback, corrections,

 UVic email handle.)

-Additionally, if you are encoding your own edition, you should complete the following
+If you are encoding your own edition, you should also complete the following training

 Install Oxygen (the application that we use to edit XML).
 Read Install Oxygen.